 - Whip until the consistency is thick, dense, and creamy.

-- Add the stevia or other sweetener and adjust until it's the way you like it.
+- Add the powdered Swerve sweetener and adjust until it’s as sweet as you like it.

 - Melt the butter.